atrathbone/Ghost-Hunt-Meltdown/projectPlan.md

 plan :
--get background and player rendered on screen-DONE -get player to move
+-get background and player rendered on screen-DONE -get player to move-DONE
--constrain the movement within the frame of the image -add boxes and dont allow player to walk thorough them -add static ghost and mark player as spotted when in line of sight -allow for boxes to be blocking line of sight
+-constrain the movement within the frame of the image-DONE -add boxes and dont allow player to walk thorough them -DONE -add static ghost and mark player as spotted when in line of sight -allow for boxes to be blocking line of sight
--change fps to 30 and create a frame counter for movement/ animation -make ghosts move/change direction facing
+-change fps to 30 and create a frame counter for movement/ animation -animate sprites
--create a fail state for when the player is seen (game should reset) -create win state for when player reaches the door -animate sprites
+-make ghosts move/change direction facing
--create a level loader to load different level configurations and wire it up to win state -add sound
+-create a fail state for when the player is seen (game should reset) -create win state for when player reaches the door -create a level loader to load different level configurations and wire it up to win state -add sound
 -